top of page

 • What role do the parents play in the team?
 Am I expected to be on duty?
 How often?
 What about roles such as treasurer, chairperson etc.

 It also took me more than a year to get used to being part of this team.
 To get to know all the parents, figure out which kid belonged to with parent, what kind of duties I was supposed to carry out on my duty day etc. It was pretty tough but I could see that my son was getting a lot out of being in the team.
 His fitness of course improved but also his skill and his confidence in general.
 Instead of being shy, he started to say a loud "Good morning" or "Hello" to people around our neighbourhood as is good manners in Japan.
-Recently we have been given the task of PR or 広報担当 and have found ourselves building a website to help bring in new members to the team.
-It's been great to find a way that we can contribute to the team as we do not have the expertise to be a parent coach, for example.
+I've learnt how to wash the dirt out of uniforms, what kind of food and clothing is good to take with you for a day in blistering heat or freezing cold - Pro tip, always take your own folding chair, you might need it.
+And I've learnt how to do "応援" or cheering in Japanese during a baseball game.
+It's quite involved and requires a lot of energy but is really fun once you know what is happening!

 My advice would be to visit a couple of teams, ask questions, and definitely attend at least a few trainings before making a decision about which one suits your family.
 Hopefully, for your own sake, it's the one that is closest to your house!
 You will be spending a lot of time with the people there so make sure you are welcomed and get a good vibe from the parents and coaches too.
 Good luck!